 Your Role in Faculty-Led Programs

 Developing a customized, faculty-led program is a team effort.
-Learn what is expected of you as a faculty leader as well as the support you can anticipate from the Faculty-Led Program Administrator and Study Abroad Office.
+Learn what is expected of you as a faculty leader as well as the support you can anticipate from the Faculty-Led Program Manager and Study Abroad Office.

 Role of the Faculty Leader